 A large chunk of Nepali population including MSMEs and businesses operating in rural/semi-urban market clusters are still devoid of loan products and services offered from large formal Financial Service Providers (FSP) such as commercial banks.
 The situation exists for reasons engendering from both supply and demand sides.
 At supply side, prospective clients won’t have required knowledge, information, practices and history that are the basis for credit-worthiness assessment of the formal financial institutions.
 At supply side, most of the FSPs not only won’t have the experience of servicing such clients but also lack effective and efficient processing tools to ensure the exercise would eventually contribute to their bottom line i.e. profit.

 The project is expected to help entrepreneurs with no past (formal) credit history to get on board into the formal banking system, establish a track record and be able to leverage on their account performance in the future to help their growth.
-More specifically, it will enable Prabhu Bank to on board more than 9,000 loan beneficiaries with loan disbursal totalling NPR 3 billion.
+More specifically, it will enable Prabhu Bank to on board more than 9,000 loan beneficiaries with loan disbursal totalling GBP 20 million.

-As of August 31, 2018, the bank has finalized the products to be rolled out using the Psychometric tool, identified branches for the roll-out and also purchased the ‘tablets’ to be used as a medium to carry out the test.
-Bank, in coordination with EFL (now LenddoEFL after its merger with Lenddo) will plan for training and orientation to key branches and then roll-out the ‘Live Score’ module of the test by October/November.
+As of September 2018, the bank has finalized the products to be rolled out using the Psychometric tool, identified branches for the roll-out and also purchased the ‘tablets’ to be used as a medium to carry out the test.
+Bank, in coordination with EFL (now LenddoEFL after its merger with Lenddo) will plan for training and orientation to key branches and then roll-out the ‘Live Score’ module of the test.